 - A. Definitions (from Noah Webster's An American Dictionary of the English Language, 1828) - 1.
 Integrity, n., refers to "the entire, unimpaired state of any thing, particularly of the mind; moral soundness or purity; incorruptness; uprightness; honesty" (def. # 2) - 2.
-Honest, adj., means "upright; just; fair in deal with others; free from trickishness and fraud; acting and having the disposition to act at all times according to justice or correct moral principles" (def. # 1). - B. Academic honesty is the aim of every student who is committed to the Lord, Who is Truth and Who desires truth in the innermost being (John 14:6; Psalm 51:6), and Who is
+Honest, adj., means "upright; just; fair in deal with others; free from trickishness and fraud; acting and having the disposition to act at all times according to justice or correct moral principles" (def. # 1). - B. Academic honesty is the aim of every student who is committed to the Lord, Who is Truth and Who desires truth in the innermost being (John 14:6; Psalm 51:6), and Who is never trickish.

-- never trickish.
 Upper School English Literature teachers review the meaning of plagiarism at the beginning of each school year and how to keep the conscience clear of its practice.
-Thus, students begin to understand how to maintain academic honesty. - C. Academic dishonesty violates God's Principles of Individuality, Self Government, and Conscience, and more, and will incur serious consequences.
-For consequences of plagiarism, please see Cheating/Plagiarism in the Discipline Program section of the DCA Family-Student Handbook. - D. AI: (WHATEVER WE DECIDE WHEN WE MEET IN AUGUST) - E. Some examples of academic dishonesty include the following: - 1.
+Thus, students begin to understand how to maintain academic honesty.

+- C. Academic dishonesty violates God's Principles of Individuality, Self Government, and Conscience, and more, and will incur serious consequences.
+For consequences of plagiarism, please see Cheating/Plagiarism in the Discipline Program section of the DCA Family-Student Handbook. - D. Plagiarism presents any portion of someone or something else's words, thoughts, or ideas, including the use of ChatGPT or any other form of AI, SparkNotes, a friend, etc., as one's own work or neglects to use proper attribution so that the work appears to be one's own. - E. Some examples of academic dishonesty include the following: - 1.
 Copying or slightly modifying any portion of another student's work and claiming it as your own. - 2.
 Allowing another student to slightly or fully complete your work for you or your slightly or fully completing another student's work for another student. - 3.
 Talking about exam questions before, during, or after an exam with students who have yet to complete the exam. - 4.
 Sharing any coursework with a current or subsequent student of that course. - 5.
 Copying or slightly modifying text from a source when no sources are permitted by the teacher; from a source not permitted; or copying, modifying, or otherwise using a source without citing it. - 6.
 Not informing the teacher or school administrator when you become aware of an issue of academic dishonesty, including any situation in which you have been involved.
 Note: Always check with your teacher when you have questions about plagiarism.